Department of European Studies

 "When I applied for a job with an American multinational company, the fact that I knew a second language immediately put me in the top tier of candidates.
 My study abroad experience stood out in my final interview, and I was given a job invitation on the spot."

-The Department of European Studies is moving to Storm Hall over winter break.
-The departmental office will be in SH 224A and the chair's office will be in SH 224E.
-Storm Hall will be open to the public starting Thursday, January 9, 2014.
+The Department of European Studies is now located in Storm Hall.
+The departmental office is in SH 224A and the chair's office is in SH 224E (accessible through SH 224A).
+The departmental office is open M-F, 9-4.

 The Department of European Studies at San Diego State University is one of the few integrated, interdisciplinary European Studies departments in the United States.
 It takes a comprehensive and transnational approach to the study Western Europe, Central and Eastern Europe, Russia, the Mediterranean, and Europe’s diasporic and postcolonial communities around the world.

 The department offers a number of distinct degree programs, which in addition to the European Studies major include specialized B.A. degrees in French, German, German Studies, Russian, and Russian and Central European Studies.
 The department also offers minors in European Studies, French, German, Italian, Russian, and the Master’s degree in French.

 Each program combines intensive language training with the study of Europe’s diverse societies and cultures.
 Students typically graduate with a strong command of one or more foreign languages and a solid understanding of the complexities of contemporary Europe—essential skills both for successful careers with an international focus and for advanced degree programs in a broad variety of fields, including, for example, international business, law, international relations, journalism, and cultural studies.